 The Maloca are ancestral communal houses of the Amazon region, now part of Brazil.
 These houses are still inhabited by indigenous populations, using materials such as eucalyptus wood to build houses where live large whole families.

 Following in the northern hemisphere are the Trelleborg houses, built by the Vikings to shelter from the cold temperatures in Scandinavia.
 Like their boats, they used to have an oval shape and nourish them with thick wooden pillars.
 These houses formed whole villages that housed families with their pets.
-Thus, it was common to have the barn next to the house.
+Therefore, it was common to have the barn next to the house.